Franklin Foil: Early life

 Foil was born and reared in Baton Rouge, as one of two sons of Frank Foil and the former Judith Johnson.
-As a high school student, he was a member of the National Honor Society and earned varsity letters in football, tennis and cross country.
+As a high school student, he was a member of the National Honor Society and earned varsity letters in football, track, tennis, and cross country.
 He achieved the rank of Eagle Scout in 1980.
 In 1982 he was selected to attend the Louisiana Boys State Program, serving as a counselor for the next 5 years then as a board member for 10 years.
 He is also a U.S. Navy veteran, a captain in the Navy Reserve Judge Advocate General's Corps, and has served as Judge Pro Tempore for the Baton Rouge City Court.
 He has been inducted into the Louisiana State University Cadets of the Ole War Skule Hall of Honor and is the recipient of the Rear Admiral Hugh Howell Award of Excellence for Outstanding Senior Officer.
+Upon his retirement from the US Navy in 2021, he was awarded the Legion of Merit Award by the President of the United States for "superior performance of duties culminated during his thirty years of honorable and dedicated military service".

 Election history

 In his first bid for political office, Foil defeated Metro Councilman Pat Culbertson in the general election held on November 17, 2007: 5,399 (53 percent) to 4,809 (47 percent).

 Foil was easily reelected in the primary election held on October 22, 2011.
 He defeated the Independent Greg Baldwin, 6,947 votes (77.4 percent) to 2,033 (22.6 percent).
 He won again in 2015 by a similar margin, 8,401 votes (74.4 percent) to 2,891 (25.6 percent) for the Democratic candidate, Shamaka Schumake.

+He was elected to the Louisiana State Senate in 2019 and re-elected without opposition in 2023.